When Modern Consumption Becomes a Style of Parenting

 Could it be, that the lack of time and unconditional love inside the family unit and the excessive time and energy given by parents to survive in this modern day consumer economy, is one of the leading causes of the psychosomatic disorders we see today in adults?
 When parents have less time and energy to give to their children and act as role models, children look elsewhere for these role models.
 Dr. Gabor Mate explains this reality well in his book “Hold on to your Kids” that “Children take their lead from their friends: being ‘cool’ matters more than anything else.
 Shaping values, identity and codes of behavior, peer groups are often far more influential than parents.”

-Today’s current rates of depression, suicide and homicide among teens and young adults is a very real and present danger that society and us as elders are badly failing the next generations.
+According to the CDC, Today’s current rates of depression, suicide and homicide among teens and young adults is a very real and present danger that society and us as elders are badly failing the next generations.
 We need to learn how to become better role models so we may guide the young generation more wisely and skillfully.
 Doing our internal healing work is one of the main and only ways we are going to heal our families, schools and communities and ultimately become better role models.
 Simply put, parents and non-parents (adults without children) need to devote more quality time and energy to their own healing work and less time on distractions and buying stuff.
 This way, they may heal from their past adverse childhood experiences and the societal and family conditioning so present in our patriarchal system today.
 A system that has suppressed men and women for far too long!!
 Times are finally changing, in part due to those prioritizing their healing work and the simultaneous shift in consciousness that is taking place across the planet today.
-If you feel drawn to begin your own inner work join our Self Empowerment Course.
+If you what you have resonates with you then grab your free copy of Luke’s book “Own Your Power” and reach out to us with your questions or write a comment below.